nsrau/azure-docs.it-it/articles/xplat-cli-connect.md

 		azure account download

-Verrà aperto il browser predefinito e richiesto di accedere al [portale di Azure][portal].
+Verrà aperto il browser predefinito e richiesto di accedere al [portale di Azure classico][portal].
 Dopo l'accesso, viene scaricato un file `.publishsettings`.
 Prendere nota del percorso in cui il file viene salvato.

 	> [AZURE.NOTE] If your account is associated with multiple Azure Active Directory tenants, you may be prompted to select which Active Directory you wish to download a publish settings file for.
 	>
-	> Once selected using the download page, or by visiting the Azure portal, the selected Active Directory becomes the default used by the portal and download page.
+	> Once selected using the download page, or by visiting the Azure classic portal, the selected Active Directory becomes the default used by the classic portal and download page.
 Once a default has been established, you will see the text '__click here to return to the selection page__' at the top of the download page.
 Use the provided link to return to the selection page.

 * **Per importare il file di impostazioni di pubblicazione**, eseguire il comando seguente.